Improving Our Impact

-Taking advantage of Alaska’s long summer days, natural light and heat is sourced through large windows and an overhead cupola.
-Locally sourced materials such as Alaskan lumber and river stone decorate the building’s exterior.
+Taking advantage of Alaska’s long summer days, natural light and heat are sourced through large windows and an overhead cupola.
+Locally-sourced materials such as Alaskan lumber and river stone decorate the building’s exterior.

 Spirit of Alaska went paperless by converting to an electronic record retention system, with cutting edge security and backup.
 Amazingly, we removed a vast majority of our filing cabinets, over 60 of them!
 Our basement is looking much cleaner these days.
 Due to the conversion, all of our documentation is now scanned and stored on secure servers, and we can make them available to our members through Home Connect.